-Before you set off, you should also ensure that your car has had a full service and is in tip top condition.
+Before you set off, you should also ensure that your car has had full service and is in tip-top condition.
 Otherwise, you might incur extra expenses on tow trucks, not to mention adding to the carbon footprint.

 4. Adapt your driving style

 Of course, taking to the road in a hybrid car is the most Eco-friendly way to travel, but you don’t have to own an Eco-friendly car to drive in an Eco-friendly way and have an Eco-friendly road trip.
 Cut out sharp braking and acceleration by looking ahead and anticipating changes in traffic flow.